-Most people know it is not illegal to drink and drive in Washington State.
+Most people know it is not legal to drink and drive in Washington State.
 They also know it is illegal to drive with a breath or blood alcohol level of .08 or higher.
 What most people do not know is that they can be charged and convicted of DUI, even if a test of their breath or blood shows they are UNDER .08.
 The critical issue is whether their driving is affected “to an appreciable degree” by the consumption of alcohol.

 Obviously, the best way to avoid a DUI is to avoid drinking and driving.
 However, if you find yourself in the unfortunate circumstance of being stopped by the police after you have had something to drink, following are some essential DO’s and DON’Ts, even if you believe you are not under the influence: